What is Mode Conditioning Patch Cable and Why Need It?

 Mode conditioning patchcord matches a single mode fiber core with the corresponding multimode fiber core.
-Utilizing a calibrated offsetting between the single-mode and multimode fiber, it eliminate the so called DMD effect.
+Utilizing a calibrated offsetting between the single-mode and multimode fiber, it eliminates the so-called DMD effect.

-Fiber optic mode conditioning cable provide a convenient, reliable method of connecting 1000BASE-LX/LH, 10GBASE-LX4 and 10GBASE-LRM based Gigabit Ethernet Transceiver modules to cable plants deploying multimode fibers, fully compliant with IEEE 802.3 standards.
+Fiber optic mode conditioning cable provides a convenient, reliable method of connecting 1000BASE-LX/LH, 10GBASE-LX4 and 10GBASE-LRM based Gigabit Ethernet Transceiver modules to cable plants deploying multimode fibers, fully compliant with IEEE 802.3 standards.

 MCP is manufactured in a standard form of a duplex fiber patch cord.
 And a mode conditioning cable can be installed in a fiber link without the need for additional components or hardware.

 Things you should know about the deployment of Mode Conditioning Patch Cables: